 …you can simply give compliments, share things, help someone in need, pick up garbage, visit a friend, volunteer, donate something…

-Before you move on, be sure to sign up for our FREE Kindness Rocks printables.
+You’ll love these FREE Kindness Rocks printables.
 Our printables are designed to teach kids a growth mindset, mindfulness, confidence, and much more.
 Click below to make sure you’re on the list!
 Once signed up, you will also gain access to our entire library of free printables!

 3. Find the WOW in your day